Murder of George Harry Storrs: Modern day

-In November 2009, the Friends of Gorse Hall, in conjunction with the Two Boards and a Passion Theatre Company, staged a walk through the town which culminated at the site of Gorse Hall.
+In November 2009, the Friends of Gorse Hall, in conjunction with 2 Boards & A Passion Theatre Company, staged a walk through the town which culminated at the site of Gorse Hall.
 On the way, they stopped at the pub where James Worrell was drinking, and the theatre company performed scenes whilst in period dress.

 In April 2010, local historian Barry Sullivan stated that he believed the murderer was a travelling carter named Alfred Derrick.
-Derrick had been convicted of killing his lover, Hannah Etchells, and dumping her body in a canal, for which he was sentenced to life in prison.
+Derrick had been convicted of killing his lover, Hannah Etchells, for which he was sentenced to life in prison.
 This murder occurred just a few months after the Storrs murder, and it is theorised that Derrick confessed to Etchells and then murdered her when he thought she was going to go to the police.
 Derrick's description seems to fit that given by the cook on the night of the Storrs murder, something that does not apply to Cornelius Howard or Mark Wilde.